I. Makhachev is the current UFC lightweight champion. Photo: Reproduction/Instagram

 “I knew I had to put an end to that old doubt (about the judges’ decision) because a lot of people were talking about the first fight.
 I was very happy,” recalled the fighter.

-Islam makhachev overcame Alexander Volkanovsky No. UFC 294.
+Islam Makhachev defeated Alexander Volkanovski at UFC 294.
 Photo: Reproduction/Twitter/@UFC

 You need login To comment.